npatsakula/bitmap/README.md

 ## Explanation

-This zero-dependencies solution has been written with the aim to fill the a niche of a simple(zero-dependencies) and hi-performance solutions with a nice API.
+This zero-dependencies solution has been written with the aim to fill the a niche of a simple and high-performance solutions with a nice API.

 ## Example